elastic/elasticsearch-rails/elasticsearch-model/README.md

 For proper search engine function, it's often necessary to configure the index properly.
 The `Elasticsearch::Model` integration provides class methods to set up index settings and mappings.

+**NOTE**: Elasticsearch will automatically create an index when a document is indexed,
+          with default settings and mappings.
+Create the index in advance with the `create_index!` method, so your index configuration is respected.

 ```ruby
 class Article
   settings index: { number_of_shards: 1 } do